mebjas/html5-qrcode/README.md

 ## How to use
 > For full information [read this article](https://blog.minhazav.dev/HTML5-QR-Code-scanning-launched-v1.0.1/).

-Download the script from [release page](https://github.com/mebjas/html5-qrcode/releases) or `npm` with:
+Download the script from [release page](https://github.com/mebjas/html5-qrcode/releases) or install using `npm` with:
 ```sh
 npm i html5-qrcode
 ```